-Wisner Woman Commits Suicide.

-Wisner dispatch: Mrs. W. T. Grimes died at her home, two miles north of town, last evening from the effects of a dose of Paris green taken yesterday afternoon with suicidal intent. deceased had been confined in the Norfolk asylum for the insane for several months, but was much improved in her mental condition, and was allowed by the authorities of that institution to re turn home with her husband Friday.
-She appeared benefitted by being with her family, but in a relapse used the drug to end her life.
-She was highly respected by this community, in which she had lived for eighteen years.
-She was a member of the Christian church and of the Woman's Relief co: ps of this place, whose members attended her funeral in a body, which took place this afternoon from the Methodist church
+Wisner Woman Commits Suicide. died at her home, two miles north of question from a free coinage point of after, so long as Jones in in control, town, last evening from the effects of viewand scores the national adminisa dose of Paris green taken yesterday afternoon with suicidal intent.
+The deceased had been confined in the Normonths, but was much improved in her mental condition, and was allowed by the authorities of that institution to return home with her husband Friday.
+She appeared benefitted by being with her family, but in a relapse used the F. J. HALE of Battle Creek started drug to end her life.
+She was highly forty-five stands, an increase of thirty | was a member of the Christian church stands, and has taken over 1,500 pounds | and of the Woman's Relief corps of this of very fine honey from them, which place, whose members attended her afternoon from the Methodist church.